vukrosic/OpenAI-API-VS-Code-Feedback/README.md

-# 📢 VS Code Extension - OpenAI API
+# 📢 VS Code Extension - Ultimate OpenAI API

 This is a VS Code extension for generating text using OpenAI's ChatGPT / GPT-3.5 / GPT-4 API.
 It provides a user interface for inputting messages and receiving responses from the API.
 <br>